RafDevX/schemathesis-tutorial-devops/rest-fuzzing-with-schemathesis/step2-openapi/text.md

 definition language that provides a formal standard for describing HTTP-based APIs.
 With OpenAPI, an API's specification can be encoded in a YAML document (or JSON), allowing it to be clearly understood by humans and tools alike, even if they don't know the specifics of the application.
+Using OpenAPI, a **contract** can be established between the API provider and its consumers.

 # Calculator API